Today’s tutorial is a quick and easy guide showing how to setup self-hosted WordPress within minutes.

 How to set up self-hosted WordPress?

-Step One: Buy your domain and hosting
+1. Buy your domain and hosting

 The first step to installing WordPress is purchasing your domain and hosting.
 You don’t have to purchase them both at the same time or from the same provider so have a look around at your different options.
-I have a list of domain and hosting recommendations over on my resources page here.

 For domains I recommend Namecheap – they are affordable, reliable and offer free WhoisGuard for life.
 Once you choose what domain provider you want to use, type your desired domain into the field provided on the site.
 If it is available you can add it to your cart and complete the registration.
 I recommend also getting WHOIS Privacy Protection to keep your personal information protected.